michkied/CaptApp/README.md

 ### Early phase
 Keep in mind that CaptApp is still in development.
 As of now:
 - The app requires an external VAC (Virtual Audio Cable, like https://vb-audio.com/Cable/) as a default input and output device to function properly.
-- The overlay cannot be dragged nor resized and the only supported language is Polish.
-Changes to all of these will arrive together with a proper settings menu.
+- The overlay cannot be dragged nor resized.
 - Transcriptions may sometimes be incomplete.